Medical Device Registration and Approval in the Philippines

-General country-specific regulatory information is provided on this page for medical device registration and approval in Philippines.
-Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Philippines, to expedite the preparation of your medical device or IVD registration application.
+General country-specific regulatory information is provided on this page for medical device registration and approval in the Philippines.

 Medical Device Regulations and Classification in the Philippines

 REGULATORY AUTHORITY: Centre for Device Regulation, Radiation Health, and Research (CDRRHR)

 Class A: 1-2 months

 Local test is only required for devices with radiofrequency radiation, measuring function, and drug screening test kits and reagents.
 Certain registrable IVD devices such as pregnancy test kits using urine specimen, HIV testing kit, COVID-19 test kits and reagents are also subject to a local laboratory testing.